zlatanpham/exploro-mcp/api-documentation.md

 ## Unit System

-The API includes a comprehensive unit system for ingredient measurements.
+The API includes a comprehensive unit system for ingredient measurements with support for automatic unit conversions and cost calculations.

+### Migration Notice

+**Important**: The unit system has been migrated from string-based units to a relational foreign key system:

+- **Legacy**: `unit: "kg"` and `default_unit: "kg"` (deprecated)
+- **Current**: `unit_id: "uuid"` with full unit object in responses
+- **Benefits**: Automatic conversions, multilingual support, data consistency, and advanced recipe scaling

 ### Unit Categories